allianceauth/allianceauth/docs/installation/auth/allianceauth.md

     python /home/allianceserver/myauth/manage.py createsuperuser

-The superuser account is accessed by logging in via the admin page at `https://example.com/admin`.
-If you intend to use this account as your personal auth account you need to add a main character through the dashboard before attempting to activate services.
+The superuser account is accessed by logging in via the admin site at `https://example.com/admin`.

+If you intend to use this account as your personal auth account you need to add a main character.
+Navigate to the normal user dashboard (at `https://example.com`) after logging in via the admin site and select `Change Main`.
 Once a main character has been added it is possible to use SSO to login to this account.

 ## Updating